ButcherDing/ButcherDing/README.md

 # Hi there 👋 I'm Evon

-I am a **Fullstack Software Engineer** specializing in **Geospatial & Mapping** technologies.
+I am a **Fullstack Software Engineer** with a focus on **Geospatial & Mapping** technologies.
 I'm based in London, currently engineering the core mapping and application layers at **Byway** (a certified sustainable travel B-Corp).

 I bridge complex, multi-layered data systems with high-performance, human-centric interfaces.
-With a First-Class MSc in Environmental Science and a background as a civil service research scientist, I treat software architecture like a complex ecosystem.
+With a First-Class MSc in Environmental Science and a background as a civil service research scientist, I see software architecture as a complex ecosystem.
 I emphasize data validation, system resilience, and systemic impact.

 ---